bazelbuild/starlark/spec.md

 ### Unions

 Some functions may accept parameters of multiple types.
-In this case parameter is annotated with a union type `A|B`.
+In this case the parameter is annotated with a union type `A|B`.

 User functions are limited to optional types, that is `None|A`, where `A` is another type.